 Canadian-born James Naismith, inventor of the game of basketball, was born on November 6, 1861 in Almonte, Ontario.
-He and his three siblings were orphaned when both parents died of typhoid fever in 1871.
+He and his two siblings were orphaned when both parents died of typhoid fever in 1870.
 They lived with their grandmother until she passed away, then moved in with an uncle who had a farm in Bennie’s Corners, Ontario.

 As a youngster, Naismith was an outstanding athlete who clearly showed leadership qualities.
 When he entered McGill University in Montreal, he pursued athletics, including rugby and gymnastics, and won the Silver and Gold Wickstead Medals for “Best All-Around Athlete” in 1885 and 1887, respectively.
-He graduated with honors with his BS in philosophy and Hebrew in 1887.
-He was one of the top ten in his class.
+He graduated with honors with his B.S. in philosophy and Hebrew in 1887, among the top ten in his class.

-Naismith continued his education, studying theology at Presbyterian College.
+Naismith continued his education, studying theology at The Presbyterian College in Montreal.
 He took a job at McGill as the Physical Education director in order to finance his schooling.
 In 1890, Presbyterian awarded him his Master of Divinity degree.
 Meanwhile, the Young Men's Christian Association, which had been founded in London nearly 50 years earlier, had been established in Boston and Montreal in 1851.
 Naismith had visited often and thought that he could help young people through athletics at such an organization.
-He learned about the YMCA International Training School in Springfield, Massachusetts, and that summer he enrolled there, where he took and taught classes and participated in sports.
+He learned about the YMCA International Training School in Springfield, Massachusetts, and enrolled there that summer, participating in sports while also taking and teaching classes.

 The popularity of basketball spread very quickly.
 Soon, it was played in all of the YMCA gymnasiums in the eastern United States.
-Within seven years, the first intercollegiate game was played in 1897.
-In 1898, the first Collegiate Association was formed.
-The National Basketball League (NBL) was formed in 1937.
-In 1949, a competing league, the Basketball Association of America (BAA), joined the NBL to form the National Basketball Association (NBA).
+Within seven years, the first intercollegiate game was played in 1895.
+The first professional league, the National Basketball League (NBL) was formed in 1898.
+A competing league, the Basketball Association of America (BAA), later joined the NBL to form the National Basketball Association (NBA) in 1949.